 Metal additive manufacturing is taking more and more space in the industry.
 From aeronautics to medical applications, these 3D printing technologies are offering brand new opportunities.
-Here, we are going to talk about Direct Metal Deposition, an additive manufacturing technology using a laser to melt the metallic powder.
-Unlike most of the other technologies, it is not based on a powder bed but it uses a feed nozzle to drive the powder into the laser beam.
+Here, we will talk about Direct Metal Deposition, an additive manufacturing technology using a laser to melt the metallic powder.
+Unlike most other technologies, it is not based on a powder bed but uses a feed nozzle to drive the powder into the laser beam.
 It is very similar to Fused Deposition Modeling as the nozzle can move to deposit the fused metal.

 In Direct Metal Deposition, the laser beam and the powder spray are focused and scan the substrate to deposit the metal.
-BeAM is one of the main DMD machine manufacturer.
+BeAM is one of the primary DMD machine manufacturers.

-As most of the metal 3D printing technologies ( selective laser melting, direct metal laser sintering ), this technology is based on the transformation of powdered metal into a solid metallic object.
-The main principle is to use a powder feed nozzle than propulse the powdered metal into the laser beam.
-The powdered metal is then fused by the laser.
+Like most metal 3D printing technologies ( selective laser melting, direct metal laser sintering ), this technology is based on transforming powdered metal into a solid metallic object.
+The main principle is to use a powder feed nozzle and then propulse the powdered metal into the laser beam.
+The laser then fuses the powdered metal.
 Using a layer-by-layer strategy, the printer head, composed of the laser beam and the feed nozzle, can scan the substrate to deposit successive layers.
 The deposit width is between 0.6 to 2.4 mm, while the layer thickness lies between 0.2 and 0.8 mm.

 This laser metal deposition technology can process all kinds of metallic materials.
 Among the most common are steel and aluminum.
 But very technical materials are also available such as Nickel based alloys, Titanium, Cobalt, and Copper.
-It is even possible to use this technology with custom alloys, totally matching your requirements!
+It is possible to use this technology with custom alloys, totally matching your requirements!

-This technology is mainly used in the aeronautics field to repair complex and expensive parts instead of replacing them.
+This technology is mainly used in aeronautics to repair complex and expensive parts instead of replacing them.
 That way, the manufacturer saves a spare part and the cost of disassembly and reassembly.
-This is particularly useful for some expensive components, instead of getting a new expensive metal part, it is now possible to fix it using DMD.
+This is particularly useful for some expensive components.
+Instead of getting a new expensive metal part, it is now possible to fix it using DMD.